CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 Additionally, it also helps in reducing vendor lock-in.

-Thankfully, our `botasaurus-starter` already comes with a `Dockerfile` and a `docker-compose.yml` file, making the dockerization process easy.
+Thankfully, our `flute-starter` already comes with a `Dockerfile` and a `docker-compose.yml` file, making the dockerization process easy.

 To run your scraper inside a Docker container, execute the following command: